osquery/osquery/docs/wiki/deployment/yara.md

 command-line utility: `yara64.exe myYaraRule.yar fileToScan.foo`.
 You will be able to get more helpful messages about the compile error.
 If, however, this actually works as intended, then perhaps you've found a bug!
 Please let the osquery team know, on Slack or by opening an issue on GitHub.

+### Error loading YARA rules: 8

+At this time, osquery only supports loading _plaintext_ YARA rules/signatures, which it compiles itself at runtime.
+If these rules have already been compiled into their binary form (_e.g._ with the `yarac` CLI tool), osquery will generate an error trying to load the rules.